SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 f-strings

+Formatted output

 Basic data processing

-Important Note About Dictionaries
+Dictionaries

-The current version of this project does not use dictionaries.
+The current version does not use dictionaries.

 The menu uses a list containing tuples: